Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/docs/integration/CloudDirect.md

 ### AzureBlobStorage structure

 Files in Azure Blob storage are specified by a container and filename.
-The Blob Storage Location in Azure is specific to an Azure Blob Storage resource of which connectivity access is specified in the Administrator application.
+The Blob Storage Location in Azure is specific to an Azure Blob Storage account.
+The account can either be a resource in your own Azure subscription or may be provided to you by IRIS within the IRIS Azure subscription.
+Contact <a href="mailto:support@irishelp.zendesk.com">IRIS Support</a> for more details on connection access.

 | Property | Type | Description